 Definitely make a stop near the Prudential Concert Grove so you can sit down for a picnic, walk the trails or gaze out at the waterfront.
 You can see the Cathedral Basilica of the Sacred Heart in the distance.

-See the stunning blooms via a reel on our Instagram page or via a new slideshow for 2025.
+See the stunning blooms via a reel on our Instagram page or via a slideshow for 2025.

 Get the latest on the best things to do with your family in and around New Jersey by signing up for our newsletter and following us on Facebook and Instagram!